archywillhe/0a.io-v0/posts/other/about-zer0-degree.md

 width: 665
 date: 2018-01-08
 ---
 [0a.io](http://0a.io/) is a website about mathematics, life, comp sci, and all kinds of stuff.
 Started by Archy Wilhes in 2014.
 The current version is handcrafted in Haskell using [Hakyll](https://jaspervdj.be/hakyll/).
 Source code [available on Github](https://github.com/arrchyy/0a.io).
+Information about artworks available on [the Artwork Info page](https://0a.io/artwork-info.html).

 <blockquote>
 *Photo Credits: